Jonahplayzlol/BrrBird/README.md

 # BrrBird
 A simple executable that replaces the .brr files in Super Mario World roms.
+Written in C++
 ## Instructions
 Open the ROM file in binary mode.